NIEM/NIEM.github.io/json/primer/whatis/index.md

 3. Have new or modified information requirements been revealed?
    Change the requirements in step #1 accordingly and repeat.

-4. When there is a data component for each concept in the information requirements, assemble the selected data components into a schema that specifies the data resource.
+4. When all of the information requirements are satisfied, assemble the selected data components into a schema that specifies the data resource.
 This schema documents the meaning of each data component, defines which components are mandatory and optional, and may be used to validate individual instances of the resource during development or operations.

 The schema is the central component of a NIEM-based data resource specification, for historical reasons called the *Information Exchange